sdodlapati3/genomic-viz-platform/README.md

 ## 🤝 Contributing

-This is primarily a learning project, but suggestions and improvements are welcome!
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)